CamTosh/instagram-bot-dm/readme.md

 	)
 ```

-InstaDM createes a table `message` if it does not already exists.
+InstaDM creates a table `message` if it does not already exists.
 ```sql
 CREATE TABLE "message" (
 	"username"	TEXT NOT NULL UNIQUE,